tomonikolovski/personal_finance_ai_data_pipeline/README.md

 - Return and display the results in the Web UI.

 ## 🔧 Tech Stack and project components
-his project leverages a modular set of open-source technologies to simulate a full AI-powered data analytics pipeline.
+This project leverages a modular set of open-source technologies to simulate a full AI-powered data analytics pipeline.
 Here's a breakdown of each component:

 🌀 Kafka
 Used for real-time streaming of financial transactions.
 Kafka handles the ingestion and buffering of data in motion.